skepticspriggan/github2markdown/README.md

 # GitHub 2 Markdown

-Stores GitHub issues of an author in simple human readable, plain text markdown files.
+Stores GitHub issues of an author in simple human readable markdown files.

 ## Features